This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Leading Sub-Sectors

+The Health Ministry’s mandate is to deliver affordable healthcare, ensure good medical outcomes, reduce illness, promote good health, and ensure that the country is resilient against communicable disease threats and civil emergencies.
 For the long term, the Singapore government remains committed to ensuring that the national healthcare system keeps pace with global medical advancements.
-To keep up with advances in biomedical science and encourage the development of new clinical treatments for Singaporeans, the Ministry of Health, in partnership with A*STAR (Agency for Science, Technology and Research) and several other governmental bodies, have invested in clinical and translational research.
+To keep up with advances in biomedical science and encourage the development of new clinical treatments for Singaporeans, the Ministry of Health, in partnership with A*STAR (Agency for Science, Technology, and Research) and several other governmental bodies, has invested in clinical and translational research.
 The aim is to augment Singapore’s medical capabilities in the public healthcare system and position Singapore as the premier regional medical services hub.
-Singapore has also embarked on an ambitious ten-year study to use genomic data to improve public health.
-PRECISE which stands for Precision Health Research Singapore, aims to generate 100,000 genomes comprising Singapore’s major ethnic groups and use the results to tailor customized healthcare for the population.
-This project is touted as Southeast Asia’s most comprehensive consented population study and the genomes will be analyzed to yield insights into Asia-specific diseases and take a customized approach for preventive care and treatment.

 U.S. exporters that provide cutting-edge technology, laboratory and testing equipment, and services for the healthcare and research communities will find Singapore a lucrative market.
-In December 2020, RIE2025, also known as the Research, Innovation and Enterprise Plan, was launched with a $19.23 billion budget and will be organized across four domains, with human health and potential being one of them.

 Opportunities

-Broadly speaking, the opportunities are in health IT solutions that focus on telemedicine, telecare, artificial intelligence, cybersecurity, and the protection of data contained in electronic health records and data sharing.
+Opportunities exist for Health IT solutions that focus on telemedicine, telecare, artificial intelligence, cybersecurity, and the protection of data contained in electronic health records and data sharing.
 Others include personal health management, health screening, disease management, preventive care products, access to homecare resources, and advanced technologies that would enable seamless integrated healthcare.

 Government hospitals account for 80% of all hospital beds in Singapore while the private sector accounts for 20%.
 Demand for medical equipment comes from public and private hospitals and clinics.
 The Health Ministry is the largest consumer, accounting for nearly 75% of local demand.
-Parkway Hospitals Singapore, the largest private sector healthcare provider in Singapore, is also a significant buyer of medical equipment.
-More than 80% of local demand is met through imports and there is a premium placed on American-made products.
+Parkway Hospitals Singapore, the largest private-sector healthcare provider in Singapore, is also a significant buyer of medical equipment.
+More than 80% of local demand is met through imports, and there is a premium placed on American-made products.
 U.S. manufacturers with innovative products will find Singapore a good marketplace.

 Resources